Anxiety Disorders Factsheet (for Schools)

 - take medication to help reduce anxiety

-- miss class time due to problems coping at school, or needing to talk with a school counselor or therapist
+- may need to work with a school counselor or therapist

 What Teachers Can Do